Dogs in parks

 Where can I walk my dog?

 Before taking your assistance dog into a park or reserve, other than those listed above, it is highly recommended that you contact us so we can provide you with the latest information on any potential hazards within specific parks that may affect your dog.
-Please contact the park via the phone numbers listed on each park page or contact the visitor services centre via
+This also allows operational staff within the park to be notified of the dog and handlers presence, vehicle registration and potential locations that they might visit, which mitigates the possibility of any compliance issue and makes for a more enjoyable visit.
+Many parks have baiting programs and rewilding programs which are significant to the longevity of reintroduced species.
+This information is passed onto those with assistance dogs when they notify the park before entering as it helps protect both the dog and the native animals alike.
+Please contact the park via the phone numbers listed on each park page or contact the visitor services centre via email.

 If your dog is unleashed, it is more likely to impact on native wildlife and other visitors in a park and be at risk itself.

 - Dogs off tracks will leave a scent in the bush that will keep wildlife away.